Force over Distance: Chapter 41

 Reaching towards him.

 With an explosion of energy he forced himself up.
-The cold and the drug and the pain and the blood loss—they slowed him, but not enough, not enough.
-His hands came apart as he tackled it to the floor, easily unbalancing its long, ungainly limbs with his lower center of gravity and all he needed was to just—
+The cold and the drug and the pain and the blood loss slowed him, but not enough.
+His hands came apart as he tackled it to the floor, unbalancing its long, ungainly limbs with his lower center of gravity and all he needed was to just—

 It tore into his mind.
 It wasn’t looking for information.
 He could tell.
-He could tell because he remembered the interrogations but he remembered this too and this was only about pain, which was fuckin’ fine with him.
-He preferred this actually, he did, even though, yes well, he was screaming, he supposed, choking on the tension that clamped his teeth together and the blood that was running down the back of his throat.
-He tried not to be bothered about the fact that he could not breathe because he would fucking kill this thing if it was the last thing he ever did.
+He remembered the interrogations but he remembered this too and this was only about pain, which was fuckin’ fine with him.
+He preferred this actually, he did, even though, yes well, he was screaming, he supposed, choking on the tension that clamped his teeth together and the blood running down the back of his throat.
+He tried not to be bothered about the fact he could not breathe because he would fucking kill this thing if it was the last thing he ever did.

 He wrapped the chain of Scott’s dogtags around its neck and hauled back for all he was worth.

-With one last burst of vindictive, dying agony, it faded from his mind.
+With a burst of vindictive, dying agony, it faded from his mind.

 He looked up, gasping, shaking with adrenaline, but there was nothing left to fight.
-It was only Scott, Scott who was kneeling next to him, his hand on Young’s shoulder, and it was intolerable to him.
+It was only Scott, kneeling next to him, his hand on Young’s shoulder, and it was intolerable to him.

 “Don’t touch me,” Young snarled, pulling away.